quirkyquixote/zebu/README.md

 Installation
 ------------

-zebu provices a simple cmake script; to build from scratch:
+zebu provices a simple Makefile; to build from scratch:

-    mkdir build
-    cd build
-    cmake ..
-    make
+    make all
     make install

 Usage
 -----

-The zabu.h file is fully documented, and gives a relatively good idea of the API; the bullet points are:
+The zebu.h file is fully documented, and gives a relatively good idea of the API; the bullet points are:

 The zz_tree struct manages a full tree, including resource allocation.